Car hire search is loading. Please wait…

 Speed limits

 Speed limits are signposted and vary by road type.
 In towns and cities, limits are commonly around 50 km/h.
-On open roads they are usually higher, and on motorways Bulgaria allows speeds up to 140 km/h where signposted.
-Always slow down for villages, roadworks, and mountain sections.
+On open roads, limits are usually higher, while motorways may allow up to 140 km/h where signposted.
+Always slow down for villages, roadworks, bends, tunnels and mountain sections.

 Traffic rules

-Always drive on the right-hand side.
-Use seat belts at all times.
-Mobile phone use is prohibited unless hands-free.
-Keep an eye out for local signage, overtaking restrictions, and police checks on intercity routes.
+Drive on the right-hand side and overtake on the left.
+Seat belts should be worn at all times.
+Mobile phone use is not allowed unless hands-free.
 Dipped headlights or daytime running lights should be used throughout the year, even during the daytime.

 Parking